NguyenPhamCode4You/project-structure-docs/project-notes-for-business-central.md

 dotnet ef database update -c DataContext
 ```

-Note:
+## Note:
-- Once the migrations has been applied, the scripts should be merged to dev as soon as possible
+- Once the migrations has been applied, the migration scripts should be merged to dev as soon as possible
 - Announce other teams who is also working on migrations to keep these scripts in sync, avoid conflict as much.